-In 2 weekends time, hundreds of tweed clad cyclists will take to the streets of London at the 10th Anniversary year of The Tweed Run.
-With not long to go, we’ve provided you with a handy checklist to make sure you’re prepared for the occasion.
+On Saturday 4th May, hundreds of tweed clad cyclists will take to the streets of London at the 10th Anniversary year of The Tweed Run.
+Tickets have sold out, but for your chance to be a guest of Cordings at the event, enter our competition here.

 Check 1 –